Are you new to Yoga? Whether you are a regular home yogi or this is the first time you've ever stepped on a mat, we're excited to have you join us!

 Ideally do not eat any large meals within 2 hours of the class.

-Yoga is practiced barefoot, please take off your shoes on the way into class and leave them at the doorway.
+Yoga is practiced barefoot, please take off your shoes on the way into class and leave them in the entrance.